lukas-schaetzle/face-super-resolution/README.md

 ![Screenshot Program](https://github.com/Tummerhore/face-super-resolution/blob/master/readme_images/ScreenshotProgram.png?raw=true)

-*Note:* The Ubuntu distro which is installed on the Jetson Nano uses a global menu bar by default (like MacOS).
-You can access it from the panel at ther very top of your screen.
+**Note:** The Ubuntu distro which is installed on the Jetson Nano uses a global menu bar by default (like MacOS).
+You can access it from the panel at the very top of your screen.

 ## Running on a normal PC (experimental)